GitGorman/weekly-activity-tracker/README.md

 - Icon : the icon displayed in the status bar button.
 I recommend using [Emojipedia](https://emojipedia.org/) to find icons
 - Goal : the weekly goal for activity
 - Start color/end color : the gradient color for the status bar button, from left to right
+- ʌ/v : change the order in which the status bar buttons appear